 I know this first-hand based on the results of where I ply my trade during the day.

 To be clear, I’m not against the good work that has come of the holacracy movement or what Medium or Zappos are both undertaking.
 I am certainly not having a go at the fine folks at HolacracyOne either.
 Having this type of discussion in the open is refreshing and somewhat surreal compared to the decades of prose written about top-down, rigid hierarchical management structures as the ‘way to manage’.

 If you’ve made it this far, I simply wanted to get alongside the holacracy movement and suggest it may not be for your own organization.

 It’s my belief organizations are disengaged today because they do not possess the open and collaborative types of participative behaviours that are necessary in today’s society.
-Holacracy might work for some but it doesn’t address the root issue for a disengaged employee or organization, which is … how can you and your organization become more humane?
+Holacracy management might work for some but it doesn’t address the root issue for a disengaged employee or organization, which is … how can you and your organization become more humane?

-What behaviours need to be instilled across your organization at any and all levels such that work can become a ‘work of art’.
+What work behaviours need to be instilled across your organization at any and all levels such that work can become a ‘work of art’.

 Work can feel good even with bosses.
 It requires, however, a radical behaviour change for all.

 A very inspiring list.
 Thanks for putting this together